 In order that players can be diagnosed for concussion and guided through an appropriate recovery, further information can be found on the NHS Website

-6.2.4 What to do when Concussion is suspected?

-REMOVE
+6.2.4 REMOVE

 If it is suspected that a player has a head injury, they must be removed from play straightaway.
+They must not return to activity that day.